Giveth/giveth-wiki/wiki/documentation/product-definition.md

 #### <a name="product-definition-recipient">Recipient</a>

-A Milestone Recipient is a registered user, who will receive payment from their successfully completed milestone.
-In the majority of cases, the Recipient would be the Milestone Manager as they are the ones working on the milestone.
+A Recipient is a registered user, who will receive payment from their successfully completed Milestone.
+In the majority of cases, the Recipient would be the Milestone Manager as they are the ones working on the Milestone.
 However, there may be some cases where someone else is being rewarded (for example direct payments to settle a suppliers bill).

 ![Recipient Usecase Diagram](../images/product-definition/recipient-usecase.svg)